Tasteful-1/MVMZ-Crypter/README.md

 3. Encryption

-Select a directory of decrypted files to encrypt them and output the results to the ``encrypted`` folder.
+Select a directory of decrypted files to encrypt in ``decrypted`` folder, and output the results to the ``encrypted`` folder.

 You will need to manually input the encryption key for this process.

 4. Re-Encryption

-Select a directory of decrypted files to decrypt them into a temporary folder, then re-encrypt them with a new encryption key.
+Select a directory of encrypted files to decrypt in ``encrypted`` folder, and re-encrypt them with a new encryption key.

 The re-encrypted files will be saved in the ``re-encrypted`` folder.